KARTHIK07GUPTA/c/readme.md

 Informally, an algorithm is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output.
-An algorithm is thus a sequence of computational steps that transform the input into the output.
+An algorithm is thus a sequence of computational steps that transforms the input into the output.

 An algorithm should have three important characteristics to be considered valid: